irsbugs/cmrt/Who can Login.md

 As there is no additional data that is publically hidden there is no need for a provision for members, etc. to log in to an account to view such data.

-If someone notices a mistake on the website, then they may phone or e-mail a CMRT official to request a correction to the data. i.e. They don't have the ability to change the website.
+If someone notices a mistake on the website, then they may phone or e-mail a CMRT official to request a correction to the data.

 When receiving bulk e-mails from CiviCRM/Wordpress then the receiver has the right to request to have no further bulk e-mails set to them.
 This is performed by the receiver by checking a field on their received bulk mail.
 Alternatively they can ring a CMRT Official and request them to set no-bulk-email flag for this client/organization/contact.